kashishshah07/xbee_c_library/README.md

 ### Sending Data

-To send data over the XBee LR network, use the `XBeeLR_SendData` method.
+To send data over the XBee LR network, use the `XBeeLRSendData` method.
 Here's an example of preparing and sending a payload:

 ```c
 // XBeeLR payload to send